 Low Power Pad Manager: Must be a Tripoli Member!
 The LPR pad manager position assists with installing low power rockets on the pads (many times helping children), keeps the range clean by making sure used igniters end up in the trash buckets.

 Traffic / Parking Monitor: Traffic and Parking Monitors make sure that those attending park in the proper areas and keeps cars from parking in areas that must be kept clear for vendors, traffic, etc., and reminds drivers of the 5 mph speed limit on farm roads.

 Registration: Check in pre registered flyers, process on site registration, verify that all fliers posses a valid TRA or NAR membership and certification & sign TRA waiver liability form.
 Sell apparel and direct flyers requests to appropriate individuals for resolve.

 Registration Assistant: 2nd hand in the registration tent and assists with all aspects of registration.

-URRF is our large yearly regional launch, with out the help of our volunteers we would not be able to hold this event.
-This year for all of our URRF 7 volunteers , we are going to hold a private weekend launch in July with food and drinks for all of our URRF 7 volunteers.
-(July date and Info to follow)
+URRF is our large yearly regional launch, without the help of our volunteers we would not be able to hold this event.

 HPR pad manager training is important so their 2 hour shifts starts will be staggered by 1 hour to insure the new HPR pad manager is mentored during their first duty hour.
 This will help with knowledge transfer and help us to maintain safety during the event.